karlstolley/drc-accessible-images/README.md

 ## HTML Structure Around Images

-Another problem with images generally is somehow grouping them.
+Another problem with images generally is somehow structurally presenting them alongside other HTML content: the running text of an article, for example, or even with a caption or other information.
 It’s not uncommon to see markup something along the lines of:

     <div class="photo">
       <img src="flowers.jpg" alt="Photo of flowers." />